veleek/IdlePause/Readme.md

 In the worst case, you may have missed an entire day and passed out potentially losing items or a large chunk of cash.
 The auto-save means that the only way to get your day back is to manually revert to the backed up save from the previous day that the game makes automatically.

-Now you can save yourself the trouble by automatically pausing the game (by opening your inventory) if you have been idle for a certain period of time.
+Now you can save yourself the trouble by automatically pausing the game if you have been idle for a certain period of time.

 ## Installation